 Ship Rental

-Fore sailing costs of the salon boats for other departure ports such as: Nes a/d Amstel, Ouderkerk a/d Amstel, Zaandam, Weesp, Muiden, Loenen, Maarssen, Oud Zuilen are on request.
+Prices for the salon boats departing from other ports, such as Nes a/d Amstel, Ouderkerk a/d Amstel, Zaandam, Weesp, Muiden, Loenen, Maarssen, and Oud Zuilen, are available upon request.

 Prices do not include VAT and include reservation fees, in/out catering fees and pre-flight in Amsterdam Center.